commercelayer/sample-nextjs-auth0-sso/README.md

 You can find a few of them running the project and taking a look at the browser console.

-## Run the sample
+## Running the sample

-### Compile and hot-reload for development
+### Development

-This compiles and serves the Next.js app and starts the API server on port 3001.
+Run the following command to compile and serve the Next.js app, starting the API server on port `3001` with hot-reload:

 ```bash
 pnpm run dev